 Don’t Pay for Influence — Pay for Performance

-Influencer marketing campaigns are great for boosting brand awareness and driving conversions — unless your influencers happen to lose appeal with their audience, suddenly turn on you, or have built a fake following and scammed you into believing they held a lot of sway.
+Influencer marketing campaigns are great for boosting brand awareness — unless your influencers happen to lose appeal with their audience, suddenly turn on you, or have built a fake following and scammed you into believing they held a lot of sway.

 How can you know for sure what kind of impact they’re having?

-If an influencer has already developed an enormous online presence, or if you have been working with one for years and he or she is producing the results you want, then paying upfront is fine.
-But a performance-based structure is usually the best way to gauge the effectiveness of those partnerships.
+If an influencer has already developed an enormous online presence, or if you have been working with one for years and they are producing the results you want, then paying upfront is fine.

 While celebrities were the original brand partners, social media has democratized the influencer space.
 Organic partnerships emerged through social platforms when brands started paying digital personalities for mentions in their specialized verticals.